userkmitl/php-truewallet-class-gui/README.md

 - (int) $this->http_code : HTTP Code from Curl execution.

 - (string) $this->access_token : You can take Access Token from this variable.
+- (string) $this->reference_token : You can take Reference Token from this variable.

 - (array) $this->curl_options : Allow you to set extra Curl Options.
 (You can modify this variable.)
 - (int) $this->device_id : Allow you to change device_id parameter.
 (You can modify this variable.)